realumhelp/Creality-K1-and-K1-Max_wiki/Fix-issue-with-Input-Shaper.md

   Performing the Y axis resonance test first avoids overwriting the X axis result.

   <u>Note:</u> When updating to a new firmware version, the `extra_macro.cfg` file will be deleted and changes made to the `gcode_macro.cfg` and `printer.cfg` files will also be deleted, only the settings are kept.
-  Creality has set up a swap system that replaces any modifications made at startup.

 <br />